ncatlab/nlab-content/pages/4/1/2/2/2214/content.md

 * [[Jon Awbrey]] added a stub-link at [[semiotic equivalence relation]] --- and I see by the clock on the [TARDIS Wall](http://nlab.mathforge.org/nlab/recently_revised) that the Synchronoplastic Infundibulum has hic$\cup\partial$.

-* [[Zoran ?koda]]: added some references to [[supermanifold]].
+* [[Zoran Škoda]]: added some references to [[supermanifold]].
 I agree with Urs that the <em>co</em>-things when the entries contain predominantly the definitions and non-specific information should be just under the things.
 However often the cothings are very unlike things in practice.
 For example, homology and cohomology in abelian categories is just the same and dual; however in geometry homology and cohomology of spaces are rather different; for example there are finiteness conditions in homology which are absent in cohomology.
 Naively defined &#268;ech cohomology is a cohomology theory and &#268;ech homology is not, as it fails exactness...but the coherent repair works.
 Or the rings.
 Artinian and noetherian are dual conditions, but for unital rings the unit breaks the symmetry, hence every unital artinian ring is noetherian but not by far other way around.

 * [[lab elf|Lab Elf (Swiss department)]]: I _think_ I've fixed the timezone.
 I guess the real test is when I submit this page.
 Let's see now, it's about 12:50 UTC, so click 'Submit' and ...
 12:51 is the reported time.
 Yippee!